Key Takeaways

 Universal Import: bring content from anywhere

 Copy-pasting into NotebookLM is slow.
-Kortex makes sourcing instant from wherever you’re working.
+Kortex adds faster sourcing methods for wherever you’re working online.

-- Social media — import threads from Twitter/X, Reddit, and LinkedIn in one click
+- Social media — import threads from X/Twitter, Reddit, and LinkedIn in one click

 - Chat history — import conversations from ChatGPT, Claude, Gemini, or Perplexity